Why It Takes So Long To Get Most COVID-19 Test Results

 In addition, the FDA has approved more than a dozen testing kits by various manufacturers or labs under special emergency rules designed to speed the process.
 Those include tests by Quest Diagnostics, LabCorp, Roche, Quidel Corp. and others.
 The kits are used in PCR machines, either in hospital labs or large commercial labs.

-"Our chief medical officer on the East Coast said that, up until two days ago, on average it was taking 72 hours to get results," says Susan Van Meter, executive director of AdvaMedDx, a division of the Advanced Medical Technology Association, a device and diagnostics industry trade group.
+"A chief medical officer on the East Coast said that, up until two days ago, on average it was taking 72 hours to get results," says Susan Van Meter, executive director of AdvaMedDx, a division of the Advanced Medical Technology Association, a device and diagnostics industry trade group.
 "That will get better as our member companies come on the market."

 Even so, supply is not keeping up with demand, Roche CEO Severin Schwan told CNBC Monday.
 Roche won the first approval from the FDA for a test kit under emergency rules, and it has delivered more than 400,000 kits so far.